Confessions of a Ghostwriter

 ~ a person whose job it is to write material for someone else who is the named author ~

-When people hear the term "ghostwriter" they usually associate it with someone hired to write, edit, or draft a famous person's or celebrity's memoir or autobiography.
-This is the lucrative end of the spectrum but is only a small example of what ghostwriters are called to do.
+When people hear the term "ghostwriter," they usually associate it with someone hired to write, edit, or draft a famous person's or celebrity's memoir or autobiography.
+This is the lucrative end of the spectrum but it's only a small example of what ghostwriters are called to do.

 In this article, I will endeavour to expand on that and give you more of an idea of what kind of work you are more likely to be given if considering offering your services as a ghostwriter.